anderskeis/anderskeis/README.md

 - 👋 Hi, I’m @anderskeis
-- 👀 I’m interested in ...
+- 👀 I’m interested in playing with Azure & Python
-- 🌱 I’m currently learning Git
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ And having fun
-- 📫 How to reach me ...
+- 📫 How to reach me anders at keis-hansen.dk

 <!---
 anderskeis/anderskeis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.